APACCodeSZ/learning-library/workshops/container-native-development/LabGuide200-Linux.md

   ![](images/200/70.png)

   ### **STEP 3**: Configuring Network Resources

   You must create a VCN for your cluster and it must include the following:

     - The VCN must have a CIDR block defined that is large enough for at least five subnets, in order to support the number of hosts and load balancers a cluster will have
     - The VCN must have an internet gateway defined
     - The VCN must have a route table defined that has a route rule specifying the internet gateway as the target for the destination CIDR block
     - The VCN must have five subnets defined, three subnets in which to deploy worker nodes and two subnets to host load balancers.

   ### **STEP 3.1**: VCN Configuration

   - In the Console, click **Networking**, and then click **Virtual Cloud Network**

-- Select your the tenancy's **Demo** compartment (for GSE env) from the list on the left
+  - Select your the tenancy's **Demo??** compartment from the compartment list on the left.
+Replace ?? with your assigned number (01 to 20).

   - Click **Create Virtual Cloud Network**

   - Enter the following:
-  - **Name:** `oke-cluster`
+    - **Name:** `oke-cluster??` (Where ?? is your assigned number)
     - **CIDR Block:** `10.0.0.0/16`
     - **DNS Resolution:** Check box to **USE DNS HOSTNAMES IN THIS VCN**

   - Leave the rest to default (Compartment defaults to **Demo** for GSE env)

+  ![](images/200/71.png)

 - Click **Create Virtual Cloud Network**

-  ![](images/200/71.png)

 ### **STEP 3.2**: Internet Gateway Configuration

 The VCN must have an internet gateway.
 The internet gateway must be specified as the target for the destination CIDR block 0.0.0.0/0 in a route rule in a route table.

-Once the **oke-cluster** VCN is created
+Once the **oke-cluster??** VCN is created

-- Click on the **oke-cluster** VCN to enter the details page
+- Click on the **oke-cluster??** VCN to enter the details page

 - Select **Internet Gateways** from the list on the left and click on **Create Internet Gateway**

 - Enter the following:
   - **Name:** `oke-gateway-0`

-- Leave the rest to default (Compartment defaults to **Demo** for GSE env)
+- Leave the rest to default (Compartment defaults to **Demo??**)

 - Click **Create Internet Gateway**